Optimal-power Configurations for Hover Solutions in Mono-spinners: Abstract

 \section{Abstract}

 Rotary-wing flying machines draw attention within the UAV community for their in-place hovering capability, and recently, holonomic motion over fixed-wings.
-However, they still fall behind in terms of the flight time, power consumption, and safety for centrally-powered and redundant multi-copters have been suggested and studied.
 In this paper, we investigate about the power-optimality in a mono-spinner, i.e., a class of rotary-wing UAVs with one rotor only, whose main body has a streamlined shape for producing additional lift when counter-spinning the rotor.
 We provide a detailed dynamic model of our mono-spinner.
 Two configurations are studied: (1) a symmetric configuration, in which the rotor is aligned with the fuselage's COM, and (2) an asymmetric configuration, in which the rotor is located with an offset from the fuselage's COM.
-While the former can generate an in-place hovering flight condition, the latter can achieve trajectory tacking in 3D space by resolving the yaw and precession rates.
+While the former can generate an in-place hovering flight condition, the latter can achieve trajectory tracking in 3D space by resolving the yaw and precession rates.
 Furthermore, it is shown that by introducing a tilting angle between the rotor and the fuselage, within the asymmetric design, one can further minimize the power consumption without compromising the overall stability.
-It is shown that an energy optimal solution can be achieved through proper aerodynamic design of the mono-spinner for the first time.
+It is shown that an energy optimal solution can be achieved through the proper aerodynamic design of the mono-spinner for the first time.